 From The Royal Danish Academy - Design

-A research study and a reinterpretation of the traditional Arctic qulliq lamp.
+Research and reinterpretation of the traditional Arctic qulliq lamp.

 Traditionally the qulliq lamp was fuelled by plump from seals or whales.
 In addition to its luminous function the lamp facilitates a spiritual connection between human, nature and all its creatures.
 This spiritual state of mind and the raw aesthetics has inspired the design of this new oil lamp.